Wake Forest ends six-day stretch of practices with cleaner bill of health

 “I think comparatively to a year ago, we’re much better off,” Coach Dave Clawson said.
 “I think the players feel better.
 It’s still camp and they still have camp legs, but we’ve got a lot more guys out here practicing, we’ve got less guys in the pit and it’s hard to get better as a football player if you’re not practicing.”

-Resting players like Herron and Strnad, who are proven commodities, is a calculated move for Wake Forest’s coaching and training staffs.
+Resting players such as Herron and Strnad, who are proven commodities, is a calculated move for Wake Forest’s coaching and training staffs.

 Not only does it help those two players recover, it creates a trickle-down effect for others at their positions.
 Nathan Gilliam and Jake Benzinger played offensive tackle, and Loic Ngassam Nya and Sean Maginn played guard with Herron sitting.
 Nya and Maginn are battling to be the team’s left guard.